Attempting to install Microsoft OS/2 1.21 will fail on many systems with the following scary looking error:

 Pressing Enter as directed shows the following more detailed error message:

-The error occurs after the initial boot stage as well as the stage immediately before the error takes much longer than it normally should.
+The initial boot phase, as well as the installation stage immediately before the FDISK error is shown, takes much longer than it normally should.

 Some, but not all, OEM versions of MS OS/2 1.21 are also affected.
 Tandon and Compaq have the same problem, but Intel MS OS/2 1.21 does not.
 IBM’s OS/2 1.2 SE or EE likewise does not have this trouble.